lsu-ddem/DDEM-Main/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 The Digital Design and Emergent Media pathway teaches industry-based technical skills that prepare students for a career in creative technology.
-Click a dropdown to view some of the specific technical skills that are covered.
+Click a dropdown to view some of the specific skills that are covered.

 {{< spoiler text="Creative Coding" >}}
 - User Interface Design (UID)